 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
-Access to the roof space is by way of a fixed stair with the The roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
-The roof structure over the rear projection was seen to be of mono-pitched design, overlaid with concrete tiles.
-Access to the roof void is by way of a hatch within the dining kitchen.
-This revealed a timber framed roof structure with limited insulation noted at joist level.
+The principal roof was seen to be of pitched, hipped design overlaid with slates secured onto timber sarking boarding.
+The rear projection was seen to have a flat platform section of roofing thought to be overlaid with mineralised felt.
+Access to the principal roof space is by way of a hatch within the ceiling of the bathroom apartment.
+This revealed a timber framed roof structure which has had spray foam insulation introduced at rafter level.
+Our inspection was carried out from the hatch only.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in cast iron and uPVC materials.
+Rainwater fittings are formed in cast=-iron and uPVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional construction with the front elevation being of dressed stonework whilst the gable and rear elevations were seen to be of brick construction rendered externally.
+Main walls of the original structure were seen to be a combination of dressed stonework to the front and gable elevation and solid brick construction with a render finish to the rear.
+The rear projection would appear to be of brick./block construction with a render finish externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 The subjects are accessed by way of pedestrian entrance doors to both front and rear.
-Window units are of uPVC construction containing double glazing.
-Natural lighting is provided at attic level by way of Velux rooflights over both front and rear roof pitches.
+Window units are predominantly of uPVC construction containing double glazing.

 External decorations Visually inspected.
-External timbers and render work have a paint finish.
+External timbers and render work hae a paint finish.

-Conservatories / porches There are no conservatories nor porches pertaining to the property.
+proposity.
+There are no Conservatories or Porches pertaining to the property. ------------ -- --

-Communal areas Circulation areas visually inspected.
-There are no communal areas pertaining to the property.
+Communal areas There are no communal areas pertaining to the property.
 Garages and permanent outbuildings Visually inspected.
-The subjects benefit from a garage structure to the rear of the plot.
-The garage was seen to be of sectional concrete construction under a corrugated roof.
-Access is by way of a powered vehicular door to the street and pedestrian access from the side elevation.
-The subjects benefit from a summer house, again located to the rear of the plot.
-This structure would appear to be of timber construction under a pitched, felt clad roof.
+The subjects benefit from a detached single motor garage which was seen to e of brick construction under a pitched slated roof.
+Access is by way of a remote controlled vehicular "up and over" door to the front elevation and pedestrian access leading from the side gardens.

 Outside areas and boundaries Visually inspected.
 The subjects benefit from garden grounds to the front, side and rear.
-Gardens are of a sloping nature and incorporate a number of retaining wall structures.
-Gardens are bound by way of masonry walling, fencing and hedging.
+Gardens are bound by way of masonry walling.

 Ceilings Visually inspected from floor level.
 Ceilings within the property are formed in timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are predominantly of brick construction, plastered on both faces.
+Internal walls are formed predominantly in brick construction with a plaster finish.